Follow us

 The loss of a loved one is often coupled with a maze of things that have to be done in fairly short order.
 A skilled probate attorney can help you navigate the complexity and make the process of estate administration as straightforward for you as possible.

 Probating an estate is the legal process through which a deceased person’s assets are distributed and debts are settled.
 The process involves validating the decedent’s will (if one exists) and overseeing the transfer of assets to the heirs or beneficiaries.
-In Florida, the probate process can vary depending on the complexity of the estate, whether there is a valid will, and whether the estate qualifies for simpler procedures.
+In Ohio, the probate process can vary depending on the complexity of the estate, whether there is a valid will, and whether the estate qualifies for simpler procedures.

-Types of Probate in Florida
+Types of Probate in Ohio

-Florida has several ways to probate an estate, depending on its size and complexity:
+Ohio has several ways to probate an estate, depending on its size and complexity:

 Formal Administration (Also called “Full Administration”)